VersesTech/vbgs/README.md

 For the 3D objects, the Blender dataset can be downloaded using [nerfstudio](https://docs.nerf.studio/quickstart/existing_dataset.html) and set the path accordingly in `scripts/config/blender.yaml`.

 For the 3D rooms, the Habitat test scenes can be downloaded and rendered using the [Dust3r data preprocessing pipeline](https://github.com/naver/dust3r/tree/main/datasets_preprocess/habitat).
-Set the path accordingly in `scripts/config/habitat.yaml`.
+Set the path accordingly in `scripts/config/habitat.yaml`. `scripts/habitat_to_blender.py` contains code to transform this dataset into the Blender format.

 ## Model Training